Summary

 Food for pregnancy

-A pregnant person should concentrate on increasing their nutrient intake, rather than their kilojoule intake, particularly in the first and second trimesters.
-In Australia, pregnant people are expected to gain about 10 to 13 kg during pregnancy.
+During pregnancy emphasis is placed on increasing their nutrient intake, rather than kilojoule intake, particularly in the first and second trimesters.
+In Australia, the recommended weight gain during pregnancy is 11.5-16 kg.
 However, this depends on pre-pregnancy weight.
+Other factors may influence how much weight you gain such as fluid retention, how active you are and pregnancy-related symptoms (nausea).

 Recommendations include: